LAX - MAD

 What’s the cheapest day of the week to fly from Los Angeles to Madrid?

-The average price of all flights from Los Angeles to Madrid clicked on KAYAK for each day over the last 12 months.
+The average price of all round-trip flights from Los Angeles to Madrid clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to Madrid on a Wednesday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Saturday is the most expensive day to fly from Los Angeles to Madrid.
-For your return ticket, we recommend flying on a Tuesday and avoiding Sundays for the best deals.
+For your return ticket, we recommend flying on a Friday and avoiding Sundays for the best deals.

 What is the cheapest month to fly from Los Angeles to Madrid?

-To calculate monthly average prices, KAYAK takes all prices for each month over the last year for flights from Los Angeles to Madrid, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.
+To calculate monthly average prices, KAYAK takes all prices for each month over the last year for round-trip flights from Los Angeles to Madrid, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.

 How far in advance should I book a flight from Los Angeles to Madrid?

-To get a below average price on the flight from Los Angeles to Madrid, you should book around 1 week before departure.
-For the absolute cheapest price, our data suggests you should book 17 days before departure.
+To get a below average price on the flight from Los Angeles to Madrid, you should book around 3 weeks before departure.
+For the absolute cheapest price, our data suggests you should book 24 weeks before departure.

 Good to know